moorepants/eme150a/content/pages/project-two.rst

    weaknesses/strengths, etc.
 Analysis and Justification
    This section should explain the results of the analyses you used to ensure your design meets the needs, constraints, and requirements.
+You should justify your design in terms of safety with respect to static failure, dynamic failure, and deflection.
 Manufacturing
    This section should provide the estimates and explanations of manufacturability including costs.